-Stockholders recommending candidates for consideration by the Board must provide the candidate's name, biographical data, and qualifications.
+Stockholders recommending candidates for consideration by the Board must provide the candidate's name, biographical data, qualifications, and certain other information.
 Any such recommendation should be accompanied by a written statement from the individual of his or her consent to be named as a candidate and, if nominated and elected, to serve as a director.
 These requirements are separate from, and in addition to, the SEC's requirements that a stockholder must meet in order to have a stockholder proposal included in the proxy statement.